geluso/react-router-dom-intro/browser-history-mechanics.md

   inbox, an email, or email search results.

 ## Single Page Apps Break Old History Mechanics!
+Now here's the catch.
+Here's why we went into such detail about browser history mechanics and defining what exactly Single Page Applications are.

 Single Page Applications break the initial design of Browser History Mechanics.
 The **back** and **forward** actions were built specifically to go back and forth between different pages.
 Since single page apps only change the content